 We then crafted in our research answers into wireframes and layout designs.
 The idea behind wire-framing allows us to make sure we have all the research objections, questions and motivators for customers in order of priority.
 It’s a way of making sure the user is fed all the content in the correct order we want.

 Then we used some of the previous research candidates to go through our wireframe just for some fresh eyes on the overall design.
 Through intensive testing, modifying the page layouts, we then moved onto graphic design and photography.

 Every design change was based on research.

 Our research showed that most users had no idea about the quality of the photography an Elegant Hire booth produced.
-Photography was the main point of difference for Elegant Hire as their booths had been put together by professional photographers & produced amazing photos.
-We decided to create a new industry term “Studio Booth” as a way of clearly communicating to Brides who were used to seeing “shopping centre booths”.
+Photography was the main point of difference for Elegant Hire as their booths had been put together by professional photographers and produced amazing photos.
+We decided to create a new industry term “Studio Booth” as a way of clearly communicating the difference to Brides who were familiar with “shopping centre booths”.
 The term proved so successful the sales team adopted the same headlines in their phone pitch.

 The changed headline communicated a national brand and a new professional style photo booth which perfectly suited those one in a lifetime events.
 Other headlines and helper copy was continued down the page based on a percentage of researched objections or questions.